sagebei/cdl/README.md

 Condorcet Domain Library (CDL) is a flexible header-only library writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.
 (CDL) provides a wide range of functionalities pertaining to Condorcet Domains (CD) and forbidden permutation domains, including
-- triple ordering, and rule initialization and assignment
+- Ordering k-tuples, and rule initialization and assignment
 - Domain construction and size calculation
 - Subset Functions
-- Hashing and identifying non-isomorphic CDs
+- Hashing and identifying non-isomorphic domains
-- Native support for any forbidden permutation domains
+- Native support for general forbidden permutation domains
-- Calculate the size of any the subset CDs.
+- Calculate the size of any subset domains.
 - Supported 6 rules: `1N3`, `3N1`, `2N3`, `2N1`, `1N2` and `3N2`.
 - etc.

-CDL supports all major operating systems, like Windows, Linux and MacOS.
-User can install it as a python module using the provided bash scripts.
+CDL supports all major operating systems, including Windows, Linux and MacOS.
+Users can install it as a python module using the provided bash scripts.

 Directory structure:
-- algorithms:
+- algorithms: for testing and benchmarking many learning algorithms, like genetic algorithms, reinforcement learning algorithms, and local search algorithms, etc.
-- bind: export all the functionality to a python module and provide the bash script install it.
+- bind: export all the C++ classes and functions to a python module and provide the bash script install it.
-- core: the key functionality for manipulating triple-rules and condorcet domains.
+- core: the key functionality for manipulating tuple-rules and performing domain-related operations.
-- python:
+- python: provide depth-first and breast-first Prioritised Restriction Search (PRS) search algorithms
 - tools:

 Brief introduction to the Condorcet Domain.